m1erla/emoji-search-master/README.md

 Install

-You should first install yarn after that you should also install dependincies and some upgrade transactions from the below.
+First you have to install yarn, then you should also install dependencies and some upgrades from below.
 ---
 `yarn add react-scripts`